adslbarxatov/DPArray/docs/index.md

 :film_projector: [Video guide](https://youtube.com/watch?v=I_sXoDxPQQ0) &#x3000;
 :envelope_with_arrow: [Get EXE](https://github.com/adslbarxatov/DPArray/releases/latest)

-The deployment tool for laboratory projects.
-The tool installs, removes, checks updates, loads packages and their requirements.
+The deployment tool for Laboratory products.
+This tool installs, removes, checks updates, loads packages and their requirements.
 You can get all our products through this application (including APKs for Android).
 You are now on the welcome page of it

 &nbsp;